edbzn/blog/content/blog/building-a-store-using-react-and-typescript/index.md

 1. The `states` stream takes our initial state using the `scan` operator.
 2. The `update` stream emits our actions, here `increment` or `decrement`.
-3. The `states` stream handles `update` emission and patches the old state and return the new state.
+3. The `states` stream handles `update` emission and patches the old state.
 4. The new state is emitted in the `states` stream.

 Next to this we need to pass `actions` and `states` as props to our React app.